FriendSoftwareLabs/presence/README.md

 saved, neither are participants.
 Once everyone has logged of or left, the room will be purged.
 This is good for one-off live sessions, but if you decide there is value in keeping the room, it can be given a name and current chat log and users will be persisted.
-Much like children in the good old days.

 ### Immediate response